Is There a Dimmer Outlook Ahead for Frontline Ltd. (FRO)?

 Analysts’ Opinion of FRO

-Many brokerage firms have already submitted their reports for FRO stocks, with H.C.
-Wainwright repeating the rating for FRO by listing it as a “Neutral.”
-The predicted price for FRO in the upcoming period, according to H.C.
-Wainwright is $8 based on the research report published on March 29th of the current year 2021.

-Jefferies, on the other hand, stated in their research note that they expect to see FRO reach a price target of $8.
-The rating they have provided for FRO stocks is “Hold” according to the report published on February 22nd, 2021.
+H.C.
+Wainwright, on the other hand, stated in their research note that they expect to see FRO reach a price target of $8.
+The rating they have provided for FRO stocks is “Neutral” according to the report published on March 29th, 2021.

-Evercore ISI gave a rating of “In-line” to FRO, setting the target price at $7 in the report published on February 19th of the current year.
+Jefferies gave a rating of “Hold” to FRO, setting the target price at $8 in the report published on February 22nd of the current year.

 Stock Fundamentals for FRO